ionutpetrache/http-file-server/README.md

 # http-file-server
-HTTP file server using FastAPI - testing purpose only
+Only for test purpose - no production ready - HTTP file server using FastAPI